-Although butter can take a lot of distinct forms, it serves different purposes and tastes different as well!
-While all forms of butter are utterly delicious, today, we will discuss how we differentiate drawn butter vs ghee (clarified butter).
+Although butter can take a lot of distinct forms, it serves different purposes and tastes different, too!
+While all forms of butter are utterly delicious, we will discuss how we differentiate drawn butter from ghee (clarified butter) today.

-The versatility of ghee is one of the differences: If we take drawn butter vs ghee to compare, ghee is more versatile where drawn butter has some limitation in its use.
+The versatility of ghee is one of the differences: If we take drawn butter vs ghee to compare, ghee is more versatile, whereas drawn butter has some limitations in its use.

 When it comes to drawn butter, it’s almost the same.
 Drawn butter is generally used when you dip butter sauce and serve with crab or lobster.
 However, no single or specific recipe defines what is drawn butter.
-While most chefs refer to drawn butter as clarified butter, other chefs claim it’s a form of melted butter.
+While most chefs refer to drawn butter as clarified butter, others claim it’s a form of melted butter.
 Now, what might be a good point of differentiation between drawn butter vs ghee is the extraction process.
 You can make a difference if you spot any by seeing how to make drawn butter.

-However, if you don’t follow the directions with accuracy, the milk solids can split.
+However, the milk solids can split if you don’t follow the directions accurately.
 Eventually, it may form a nasty scum crust on its surface.

 That said, if we take drawn butter vs. ghee in the count, there isn’t much differentiation between both.
-However, one point of similarity is that both are excellent forms of butter.
-On that note, while making your meals even more delicious, don’t skip on adding the touch of clarified butter!
-To get the best quality grass-fed ghee Try Milkio grass fed ghee products.
-These products are made in pure and clean Kiwi Country-New Zealand.
+However, one point of similarity is that both are excellent butter forms.
+On that note, while making your meals even more delicious, don’t skip adding the touch of clarified butter!
+To get the best quality grass-fed ghee, Try Milkio grass-fed ghee products.
+These natural products are made from imported and local ingredients in New Zealand.

 About Milkio Grass fed ghee

-Milkio Grass fed ghee is made in New Zealand and offers its consumers 100% grass fed goodness.
-It is a USDA-approved dairy product for its 100% purity.
-Milkio grass fed ghee is all-natural and does not contain artificial color, flavor, and chemical preservatives.
-It is a butterfly-marked non-GMO certified product (by Non-GMO Project Verified, USA) and an organic certified dairy product by BioGro, New Zealand.
+Milkio Grass-fed ghee offers its consumers natural goodness.
+Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, or chemical preservatives.
+It is a butterfly-marked non-GMO certified product (by Non-GMO Project Verified, USA), a Halal and Kosher approved, keto and paleo-diet friendly dairy oil.